 Tip: You need at least 3 cards to make a deck playable in 6 card mode, 4 if you intend to play the 8 card mode, and so on.

 creating a split deck

 On the deck selection screen, press the new deck button (plus symbol) in the top right corner.
-When prompted, choose the split deck icon on the left.
+When prompted, choose the split deck icon on the right.

 Creating a split deck follows the same procedure as the regular deck creation but adds one extra stage.

 Once you’ve accepted the first image you’ll be prompted to either cancel by pressing the back arrow, thereby deleting the first image, or pressing the button on the right to add the second image.
 Add the second image, adjust it as usual and save it by pressing the checkmark button.
 At this stage you can choose to add an audio recording or not.

 Note that with split cards each card effectively becomes two.
 So you only need to fill in 4 of the empty card slots to be able to play a full 8-card game.

 editing decks and cards

 You can edit both custom and standard decks as long as you have not disabled editing in the settings.
 Whilst in the deck selection screen simply press the pencil icon in the top right corner and then select which deck to edit (or press the back arrow in the top left to cancel).